vid-koci/KBCtransferlearning/README.md

  * Run the diagnostics and tests of statistical significance with `diagnostics/output_analysis.py`

 ## Reference
-If you use the code from this repo, please cite the following work.
+If you use the code from this repo, please cite the following works.
 ```
 @inproceedings{kocijan2021KBCtransfer,
     title = "Knowledge Base Completion Meets Transfer Learning",